Seilhammer Surname

 4th Generation:

-Johann Conrad Seilhammer was born on February 5, 1785 in Heidenberg Township, Berks County, Pennsylvania 5.
-He died sometime between 1816-1820 in Jefferson Co., Virginia (now West Virginia).
+Johann Conrad Salehamer was born on February 5, 1785 in Heidelberg, Berks County, Pennsylvania 5.
+He died sometime between 1815-1820 in Jefferson Co., Virginia (now West Virginia).

-Johann Conrad married Sophia circa 1801 in Pennsylvania.
-She was born circa 1781 in Pennsylvania.
-She died on September 21, 1856 in Dayton, Montgomery Co., Ohio 6.Father: Johann Nicholas Seilheimer Eventually he moved to Lancaster County, Pennsylvania, which is probably where he was married to Sophia in about 1801.
-By the late 1800’s, they moved to Chester County, Pennsylvania.
-Together, they had 6 children: Elizabeth (see next generation), Anna, John, Sarah, Julia, and Phebe.
+He married Sophia circa 1802 in Pennsylvania.
+She was born circa 1788 in Pennsylvania.
+She died on September 21, 1856 in Dayton, Montgomery Co., Ohio 6.Father: Johann Nicholas Seilheimer

 5th Generation: